MHSA Funding Distributed by the State for the Developmentally Disabled

 The Mental Health Services Act (MHSA), approved by voters in November 2004, assists counties and state agencies by providing increased funding, personnel, and other resources to support county mental health programs and monitor progress toward statewide goals for children, transition age youth (TAY), adults, older adults and families.

-DDS began receiving ongoing MHSA funds in 2008-09 for regional centers to develop and oversee innovative projects.
-DDS distributes MHSA funds to regional centers in three-year cycles, utilizing a competitive application process.
+DDS began receiving ongoing MHSA funds from the State in 2008-09 for Regional Centers to develop and oversee innovative projects.
+DDS distributes MHSA funds to Regional Centers in three-year cycles, utilizing a competitive application process.
 Project priorities are established and project selection is conducted in collaboration with key stakeholders.
-Only regional centers can apply for MHSA funding; however, they must work in partnership via subcontracts with local systems of care such as county mental health, private mental health agencies, alcohol/other drug services, educational entities, and/or other RCs.
+Only Regional Centers can apply for MHSA funding through the state; however, they must work in partnership via subcontracts with local systems of care such as county mental health, private mental health agencies, alcohol/other drug services, educational entities, and/or other regional centers.
+LACDMH does not fund Regional Centers with MHSA funds; rather, Regional Centers are to apply directly with CA DDS for grants.

 California MHSA (Mental Health Services Act) Funding to Regional Centers